 Age and Beard Growth Stages

-Your beard follicles shrink over time due to your age and hair life cycle.
+Your beard follicles shrink over time because of your age and hair life cycle.
 All hair follicles go through a similar life cycle as you age, entering different growth phases as follows:

 - Anagen Phase: Initial active growth to long-term growth, 2 to 4 years